 Being a people leader in a large company can be exhausting.
 Often times it seems like the entire system is working against you.
 There is good news and bad news.
 The bad news is that, yes, the systems in large organizations are stacked against you.
-The good news is that these systems can be exploited to your own personal gain!
+The good news is that these systems can be exploited for your own personal gain!

-This guide is intended to help you navigate decision making and hone your focus to optimize career growth, at the expense of those who work for you and the company itself.
+This guide is intended to help you navigate decision-making and hone your focus to optimize career growth, at the expense of those who work for you and the company itself.
 Enjoy!

 Guiding principle: Assuming everything is knowable and hold others accountable to knowing everything up-front

-The basic premise and world view you must adopt is that with enough planning and forethought, all risks can be addressed.
+The basic premise and world-view you must adopt is that with enough planning and forethought, all risks can be addressed.
 You also understand the end state of what you are trying to achieve well enough to make a detailed plan to get there.

 When you have this mindset, any sort of redundant system is waste.
 Using economies of scale and cost savings models, you can easily shut down arguments from naysayers.
 With this principle and mindset, you can drive your organization towards one way of doing thing and then leaning it out.